geozeke/familytree/README.md

 alt = "Dinobox logo" width="100"/>

 Self-hosting a Family Tree made with [MacFamilyTree][def] in a docker container, using nginx.
-While I'm using [MacFamilyTree][def], any genealogy software that can publish a complete website of a family tree will work.
+While these instructions apply to [MacFamilyTree][def], any genealogy software that can publish a complete website (html) of a family tree will work.

 ## Setup